dylan-lang/sphinx-extensions/dylandomain/reference.rst

 ``:library:``
 ^^^^^^^^^^^^^

-   Sets the current library for a directive.
+   Sets the current library, also affecting documentation following the directive.
 Mostly for automatically-generated documentation; hand-written documentation can use `dylan:current-library::`_.

    :Syntax: ``:library: NAME``

 ``:module:``
 ^^^^^^^^^^^^^

-   Sets the current module for a directive.
+   Sets the current module, also affecting documentation following the directive.
 Mostly for automatically-generated documentation; hand-written documentation can use `dylan:current-module::`_.

    :Syntax: ``:module: NAME``